Total newbie? Here is the insider’s guide just for you.

 Peruse our list of gluten-free diet educational resources from top celiac centers to help you choose gluten-free foods and recipes, eat out safely and much more.

-Sign up your child (ages 9-17) to attend our amazing summer sleep-away camp called Camp Celiac (free with a $25 registration fee) or volunteer there to meet hundreds of other individuals and families in the Bay Area.
-Watch camp counselors sing Camp Celiac Rocks and the campers sing “Don’t Stop Believing.”
+If you live in Northern California, sign up your child (ages 9-17) to attend our amazing summer sleep-away camp called Camp Celiac (free with a $25 registration fee) or volunteer there to meet hundreds of other individuals and families in the Bay Area.
+Registration is in early February.
+Watch campers sing “Don’t Stop Believing.”

 Stay connected to others around the country through these national resources by joining as a member, signing up for newsletters, joining online forums: nonprofit foundations, celiac centers at university medical centers, the National Institutes of Health, the Celiac ListServ, magazines and Yahoo Groups.